conda/conda/docs/source/dev-guide/plugins/index.rst

 For more information on which license to use for your custom plugin, please reference the `"Choose an Open Source License"`_ site.
-If you need help figuring out exactly which one to use, we advise to seeking a qualified legal professional.
+If you need help figuring out exactly which one to use, we advise communicating with a qualified legal professional.

 .. _Pluggy: https://pluggy.readthedocs.io/en/stable/